-So, how do we get inspired for putting together a beautiful nursery?
+So, how do you get inspired to put together a beautiful nursery?
 Where should you start?
 Here are a few tips.

-1. First Things First – You’ll want a place to collect all of your ideas and thoughts.
+1. Decide how you want to organize your ideas.
+First things first: You’ll want a place to collect all of your ideas and thoughts.
 As you are inspired, you’ll need easy access to something you can write down an idea or save a photo.
 I love using sites like Pinterest to store all of my ideas for a specific room.
 You can make notes on the photo before pinning it to keep track of your ideas!
 Another great way is to use a note taking app on your phone and jot down ideas that come to you.
 If you’re the pen and paper type, try using a notebook to store photos, paint swatches, and ideas.
 Start this process early on so that when you get ready to start decorating you have everything in one place and lots of inspiration!

-2. Themes – A lot of people feel that they need to settle on a nursery “theme” — maybe something like bumblebees or airplanes?
-While this certainly isn’t a wrong way to decorate the nursery, don’t feel like your stuck going with a theme.
-Maybe you can make your theme subtle and not obvious?
-For example, if your theme is “Finding Nemo,” maybe you paint the room using color inspiration from the movie and hang ocean-themed photos, but not directly from the movie.
-Maybe you decorate with a Nemo and Dory here and there but not so “in-your-face.”
-You’ll know it’s an ocean theme but have to look a little to realize it’s Finding Nemo. :) Another way to take a theme is to do a non-theme.
+2. Don’t assume that you need a rigid theme.
+A lot of people feel that they need to settle on a nursery “theme” — maybe something like bumblebees or airplanes?
+While this certainly isn’t a wrong way to decorate the nursery, it’s not the only way.
+Maybe go with a theme that’s subtle?
+For example, if you like “Finding Nemo,” maybe you paint the room using color inspiration from the movie and hang ocean-themed photos, and then add a Nemo or a Dory here and there. :) Another way to take a theme is to do a non-theme.
 Maybe you just decorate the nursery using a more kid-friendly version of your personal style?
 Maybe you use a color or shape as a theme?
-Or maybe you make it abstract like “camping under the stars” or “americana!”
+Or maybe you make it abstract like “camping under the stars” or “Americana!”
 Have fun with it, and don’t be afraid to think outside the box.

-3. Inspiration Source – Do you have a special blanket or piece of art that really stands out that you love?
-Us that as the main inspiration piece and build around it!
+3. Look at your favorite things.
+Do you have a special blanket or piece of art that really stands out that you love?
+Use that as the main inspiration piece and build around it!
 Match colors, patterns, and textures that compliment that inspiration piece.
 Get creative!

-4. Look Everywhere – Inspiration is everywhere if you look.
-You don’t have to grab a baby magazine to just find inspiration for a nursery.
+4. Be open to inspiration from anywhere.
+Inspiration is everywhere, if you look.
+You don’t have to grab a baby magazine to find inspiration for a nursery.
 Look at other magazines, your favorite blogs, your favorite places, children’s books.
 There are so many fun avenues of inspiration to pursue!

 Enjoy decorating, beautiful mama!